asyncapi/java-spring-cloud-stream-template/README.md

 ### Which Methods are created
 The template works as follows:
-* By default for each channel in the AsyncAPI document, if there is a _subscribe_ operation a _Supplier_ method will be generated, and for a _publish_ operation a _Consumer_ method will get generated.
+* By default, for each channel in the AsyncAPI document, if there is a _subscribe_ operation a _Supplier_ method will be generated, and for a _publish_ operation a _Consumer_ method will get generated.
-* To customize this default behavior you can make use of the `x-scs-function-name` extension.
+* To customize this default behavior, you can make use of the `x-scs-function-name` extension.
 If one _publish_ operation and one _subscribe_ operation share a `x-scs-function-name` attribute then a _java.util.function.Function_ method will be created which uses the _subscribe_ operation's message as the input and the _publish_ operation's message as the output to the generated Function method.
 It will also wire up the proper channel information in the generated application.yaml file.
 * Note that at this time the generator does not support the creation of functions that have more than one _publish_ and/or more than one _subscribe_ operation with the same ```x-scs-function-name``` attribute.
 This scenario will result in error.
 * Additionally, if a channel has parameters and a _subscribe_ operation, a _send method_ will be generated that takes the payload and the parameters as function arguments, formats the topic from the parameters, and sends the message using the StreamBridge as described in the [Spring Cloud Steam](https://docs.spring.io/spring-cloud-stream/docs/3.1.3/reference/html/spring-cloud-stream.html#_streambridge_and_dynamic_destinations) documentation.
 If you use `x-scs-function-name` to combine a _subscribe_ and a _publish_ operation and the _subscribe_ operation has parameters, then this template will render a _Consumer_ method that will receive a message and then call the generated _send method_ to send out a new message through the StreamBridge.